EMILY ELIZABETH SULLIVAN FRASER

 Independent Documentary Filmmaker, San Francisco, CA

-Freelance directing/producing, shooting, and editing on commercial and documentary projects for clients such as the Stanford Anesthesia Informatics and Media Lab, AltSchool, Breakthrough, UCSF’s Preterm Birth Initiative, Emily’s Entourage, the Presidio Trust, and Friends of Oakland Parks and Recreation.
+Freelance directing/producing and shooting on commercial and documentary projects for clients such as Stanford Children’s Health, Costanoa Ventures, Oakland Trails, Stanford Anesthesia Informatics and Media Lab, Breakthrough, UCSF’s Preterm Birth Initiative, Emily’s Entourage, and the Presidio Trust.

 Santa Clara University, Department of Communication, Santa Clara, CA